domoinc/kube-valet/README.md

 # If the cluster has RBAC enabled, create the RBAC resources
 kubectl create -f deploy/rbac.yaml

+# Protect the masters from being included in any NodeAssignmentGroups (skip this if running minikube)
+kubectl label node -l node-role.kubernetes.io/master nags.kube-valet.io/protected=true
 ```

 ## Run the Controller